Tennessee man killed ex-boss with hatchet, was arrested near White House in April, police say

 Authorities said that Paavola had fired Micheli about 14 months ago.

-Paavola, who managed the business, died on the way to Vanderbuilt University Medical Center and was remembered as a fitness guru who gave speeches about healthy lifestyle choices.
-A GoFundMe account was set up for Paavola, who was married with five children, and has raised over $78G as of Tuesday morning.
+Paavola, who managed the business, died on the way to Vanderbilt University Medical Center and was remembered as a fitness guru who gave speeches about healthy lifestyle choices.
+A GoFundMe account was set up for Paavola, who was married with five children, and has raised over $78,000 as of Tuesday morning.

 Nashville restaurateur Randy Rayburn told The Tennessean that he worked out with Paavola for a few years at another gym and was heartbroken about his death.